Move to Greece, and let us property manage your double:

 Every year from the beginning of June to end of November, anything goes.
 Keep your perishable food on short supply and your gas tank full.
 Evacuate early; evacuate often.
 Or as my mother-in-law says "You have to suffer to be beautiful."

 Contrary to popular belief it is not location, location, location.

 It is in fact timing.
-If there's property on your radar, it's probably on some one else's too, and real estate whether in New Orleans or wherever is the same game: early bird gets the worm.
+If there's a property on your radar, it's probably on someone else's too, and real estate whether in New Orleans or wherever is the same game: the early bird gets the worm.
 You want to have your offer accepted, and you want to go to sale.
 So have your ducks in a row and do your homework before you really start shopping.